Stockholm university

 About me

 Ulrike studied food chemistry at the Technical University in Berlin (Germany).
-She earned her Doctor of Natural Sciences degree in biology with specialization in biochemistry from the Humboldt University of Berlin (Germany) in 2014.
-Ulrike was working as team and research project leader in Germany at a private research institute from 2008 to 2016 in the fields of biotechnology and biomedicine, receiving the Biogas Innovation Award in 2012.
-After moving to Sweden, she became postdoc fellow (2017) and researcher (2018-2023) at the Royal Institute of Technology (KTH) where her work focused on biopolymers for medical applications.
+She earned her doctor of natural sciences degree in biology with specialization in biochemistry from the Humboldt University of Berlin (Germany) in 2014.
+Ulrike was working as team and research project leader (PI) in Germany at a private research institute from 2008 to 2016 in the fields of biotechnology and biomedicine, receiving the Biogas Innovation Award in 2012.
+After moving to Sweden, she became postdoc fellow in 2017 and was researcher from 2018 to 2023 at the Royal Institute of Technology (KTH) where her work focused on biopolymers for medical applications.
 In 2019, she became shareholder of Cirqle Biomedical and founded USCB Consulting in 2021.
-Since 2023, Ulrike continues her research at the Stockholm University.
+Since 2023, Ulrike continues her research as principal investigator at the Stockholm University.
 Read more here.

-Member of the Swedish Association of Professional Scientists, Swedish Chemical Society, and the Laboratory Safety Network of the Stockholm University.
+Member of the Swedish Association of Professional Scientists, Swedish Chemical Society, International Mycological Association and the Laboratory Safety Network of the Stockholm University.

 Teaching